5 Membership entitlements not transferable

 (2) All money received by the association must be deposited as soon as practicable and without deduction to the credit of the association’s bank account.

 (3) The association must, as soon as practicable after receiving any money, issue an appropriate receipt.

 (1) Subject to any resolution passed by the association in general meeting, the funds of the association are to be used in pursuance of the objects of the association in such manner as the committee determines.

 (2) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by any 2 members of the committee or employees of the association, being members or employees authorised to do so by the committee.

 38 Change of name, objects and constitution

-An application to the Director-General for registration of a change in the association’s name, objects or constitution in accordance with section 10 of the Act is to be made by the public officer or a committee member.
+An application for registration of a change in the association’s name, objects or constitution in accordance with section 10 of the Act is to be made by the public officer or a committee member.

 39 Custody of books etc